linkml/linkml-model/specification/02instances.md

 ## Functional Instance Syntax and Structure

 This specification provides a grammar for a **functional syntax** for expressing LinkML instances.
 This syntax is not intended for data exchange, but instead for unambiguous describing data in LinkML.

 [Section 6](06mapping) specifies how the instance model is converted to JSON, YAML, and RDF.

 ### Instances

-An instance is either one of four *definition* types, or a collection, or the special token `None`:
+An instance is either one of four *definition* types, or a collection, or the special token `None`.
+The four definition types are subdivided into instances of classes (aka objects), or atomic instances:

 > **Instance** := **None** | **InstanceOfClass** | **AtomicInstance** | **CollectionInstance**